furyhawk/scratchpad/esp32/README.md

 - `scripts/flash_latest.sh` — Flash your board from the latest compressed/full firmware image.
 - `scripts/dump_flash.sh` — Create a backup of the device external SPI flash.
+- `scripts/flash_tef6686.sh` — Flash TEF6686 radio firmware with bootloader and partitions.

-Both scripts use `esptool.py` under the hood and work on Linux.
+All scripts use `esptool.py` under the hood and work on Linux.

 ### Prerequisites